2016fendouzhilu/Muse-CGH/README.md

   --LetterSpacing <value>
         Letter spacing: extra spacing between letters in a word, must be float number (default: 0.0) --MarkSpacing <value>
-        Mark spacing: extra spacing for punctuation makrs and numbers, must be float number (default: 0.4) --LetterRandom <value>
+        Mark spacing: extra spacing for punctuation marks and numbers, must be float number (default: 0.4) --LetterRandom <value>
         Letter Random: how much randomness is used for letters in words, must be float number (default: 0.07) --LineRandom <value>